 Nebula Genomics is a reliable DNA testing company that decodes 100% of your genome with processing times on par with the well known DNA companies that only decode 0.02%.
 Specifically, we process DNA samples and get results ready within eight weeks from the time we receive the DNA sample.

 At Nebula Genomics, we use 30X Whole Genome Sequencing to decode 100% of your DNA.
 The result is that we produce 10,000 times more data than other DNA tests like 23andMe and AncestryDNA that only decode 0.02% of your genetic makeup.
-Additionally, we partner with FTDNA to give deep ancestry insights into Y-DNA and mtDNA analysis.
+Additionally, we give deep ancestry insights into Y-DNA and mtDNA analysis.
 You can also upload your raw data and receive our reports for free!

 You can also explore the Nebula Research Library with weekly updated reports to continue to learn more about your genetic makeup throughout your lifetime.
 We are also a leading privacy-focused personal genomics service; hence, you can trust us with the privacy of your data.
 Our mission is to make direct-to-consumer DNA testing secure.